-Despite its small size, the island nation of Malta has three inhabited islands, each very different from the other.
-The biggest island is Malta itself, and there are many contrasting places here that offer spectacular historical sights and beautiful beaches, and the lovely countryside characteristic of the Mediterranean islands.
+Despite its small size, the island nation of Malta has three inhabited islands, each very different from the other:

-The quieter islands of Gozo and tiny Comino are sleepy places where often the best thing to do is to just chill out in a shady spot and watch the world go by.
+• Gozo and Comino islands, quieter islands where often the best thing to do is to just chill out in a shady spot and watch the world go by.
 These are perfect for a low-key restorative holiday.
-The island’s best beaches are in the Northern part.
-The most popular beach resorts are St. Paul’s Bay and nearby Mellieha.

-If you are looking for the best place to stay in Malta without a car, look into Valletta neighborhood because it is the transport hub of island.
+If you are looking for the best place to stay in Malta without a car, look into Valletta because it is the transport hub of island.
 With its well-connected public transportation by bus and ferry, you can easy travel to other parts of Malta.

 If you travel to Malta as a family, you might choose to stay in one of the areas with a good tourist infrastructure like St. Paul’s Bay.
 These places have plenty of activities and feature larger hotels and resorts with plenty for the kids to do.